 As seen in the diagram, the first step is to use the upload interface of the service to send the initial traffic clearance message to VTS.
 Once the traffic clearance service has forwarded the message to the VTS system and gets confirmation that the message has been opened and SECOM acknowledgment must be sent.
-For this to work, the vessel must have subscribed to traffic clearance messages for the vessel so that the service has an endpoint to which to send the acknowledgment message.
+For this to work, the vessel should have subscribed to traffic clearance messages for the vessel so that the service has an endpoint to which to send the acknowledgment message.
+It is recommended that in the initial upload the vessel system also uses the callbackEndpoint parameter to ensure that a URL is present for acknowledgments if the subscribe is for some reason delayed.

 The acknowledgment message is received by the vessel’s SECOM service which needs to deliver the acknowledgment to the vessel systems.